blueag8/Super-Scholar/README.md

 **Future Features to Implement**
 Difficulty levels perhaps this can be achieved by including characters that are least known or grouped by popularity.

 A larger database of characters.
 This I had been hoping to acheive through accessing a third party api from "ComicVine"(see link in credits).
 I found it very difficult to successfully connect using a key.
-So due to time restrictions I attempted downloading a JSON format from another external database "
+So due to time restrictions I attempted downloading a JSON format from another external database within "Kaggle".
+This too also proved difficult, so I decided to include a small database style

 **Version control**
 Github